 “I can confirm we suspended the match [betting] due to the suspicious moves in prices pre-match,” said a spokesperson for the bookmaker Ladbrokes.
 “This was flagged to relevant authorities right away.”

 The TIU has talked a big game about rooting out widespread corruption in tennis, which was most famously exposed—again, without naming any particular names—in a 2016 joint investigation by BuzzFeed and the BBC.
 That it would confirm an ongoing investigation after such a blatantly peculiar match hopefully demonstrates rigorous commitment.
 If the public confirmation was unusual, the actual statement itself was typically reserved and generic:

 The TIU was made aware of concerns over betting patterns during the match … As with all match alerts, the TIU will assess, make a judgement and take appropriate action on the information received through its co-operative agreements with betting operators.

-Only time will tell if the inquiry turns up anything incriminating, but for once, we know exactly what they’re looking into.
+There’s no knowing if the inquiry will turn up anything incriminating, but for once, we know exactly what they’re looking into.